gitrgoliveira/minikube_demo/README.md

 The above image illustrates three use cases:
 1. The happy path: an application running on `ns1` k8s namespace is able to authenticate to `cluster-1` Vault namespace and retrieve a *KV* secret.
-   * *The Vault Namespace isolation ensures the authentication backend is not able to povide access to the `cluster-2` secrets, because the token provided is scoped to `cluster-1` namespace.*
+   * *Vault Namespace isolation ensures the authentication backend is not able to povide access to the `cluster-2` secrets, because the token provided is scoped to `cluster-1` namespace.*

 2. Fail path 1: An application running on `ns2` k8s namespace  tries to authenticate to `cluster-1` Vault namespace, but fails, because the namespace `ns2` is not authorized.